Susan T. McGrath Chair, LAWPRO Board of Directors

 Malcolm Heins, LSM Lawyer & Director

-A lawyer and former insurance industry executive, Malcolm Heins was appointed Chief Executive Officer of The Law Society of Upper Canada in 2001, retiring in early 2012.
+A lawyer and former insurance industry executive, Malcolm Heins was appointed Chief Executive Officer of The Law Society of Ontario in 2001, retiring in early 2012.
 He then joined the Counsel Public Affairs team in June 2012.

 Mr. Heins also served as the Chief Executive Officer of the Federation of Law Societies of Canada from November 2005 to June 2006, and from 1994 to 2001, he served as LAWPRO's first President and Chief Executive Officer.